niplav/site/notes_on_pickup.md

 ### The Red Quest: An Anthology

 * [The Red Quest](https://theredquest.substack.com/)'s many short and memorable blogposts.
-For basic game content, read Daygame Nitro<!--TODO: link-->, but Red Quest has a nice style and some interesting suggestions; Here's some of his best:
+For basic game content, read Daygame Nitro<!--TODO: link-->, but Red Quest's writing has style and some interesting tidbits you don't get elsewhere.
+Here's some of his best posts:
 	* Practical Pickup
 		* [Basics like asking the girl out and escalation (2019)](https://theredquest.wordpress.com/2019/11/14/basics-like-asking-the-girl-out-and-escalation/)
 		* [Embrace the awkward (2017)](https://theredquest.wordpress.com/2017/05/22/embrace-the-awkward/index.html)